 In both situations it takes light hitting your camera to create the effect.
 So what happens when you do not the right light or you are not in the right position to create these effects, which are sometimes looked as mistakes.
 Well, what you do is you create your own effect on location or in post processing.
 Today we are going to create a light leak using the Forgotten Postcards Vintage preset and the brush from the Chasing Light Workflow bundle.
+Know more about Lightroom presets here.

 A light leak is when there is a gap or hole in the camera body where light can get in and expose the sensor to unintended light.
 This is often seen as a problem or unintended mistake that happens, but it can look great and be used as an artistic choice in certain images.
 Now that we know what a light leak is let’s look at the starting point of the image for this tutorial.
+And if you want to know more about presets, click here.

 I first start out with editing the colors of the image.
 I had a lot of the sky that was blown out because of the light I was facing.
 I was indoors where the subjects back were facing a dark area with not much light hitting it.
 In order to get a good exposure on the back of the hair and the subject, I have to expose enough which in turn gave me some blown out highlights.
 Losing the highlights was not that big of a concern for me as the subject is what I was really focusing on.
 You can see that I wanted the colors of the shorts to pop against the white shirt.
 I also cropped the image to get rid of some of the distracting elements and to get a little tighter crop.